ranjanikrishnan/we-ran-mad/README.md

 ## TODO:

-- [ ] Deployment to S3
+- [x] Deployment to S3
-- [ ] Make deployment to S3 easy
+- [x] Make deployment to S3 easy
   - one idea would be to use a gatsby plugin
 - [ ] Buy domain name => pick one of the AWS account
 - [ ] RSVP feature?
   - Email feature required?
   - Where to store the data?
   - Design contact form
+- [ ] Add youtube link to calender description
+- [ ] Maps simplify
+  - remove review (?)
+  - combine to one map
+- [ ] description of events (when and where)
+- [ ] change fb links